fyngyrz/slacker/README.md

 [aa_macro User's Guide](https://github.com/fyngyrz/aa_macro/blob/master/users-guide.md)
 and then keep a link to the
 [aa_macro Quick Reference](https://github.com/fyngyrz/aa_macro/blob/master/quickref.md)
 handy.
+Your server must be set up to allow execution of Python scripts in its CGI configuration.

 Second, you place `slacking.py` in the same place.
-Permissions should be 755 (-rwxr-xr-x) -- You can rename slacking.py if you like, just be sure to tell slack's BOT what the correct name is.
+Permissions on the file should be 755 (-rwxr-xr-x) -- You can rename slacking.py if you like, just be sure to tell slack's BOT configurator what the correct name is.

-Third, you put the slack-cannery.txt file in a place that is read-write to your webserver user; this is because you can define macros right from slack, and they are saved in this file.
-Make sure the permissions on slack-cannery.txt are 666 (-rw-rw-rw-)
+Third, you put the slack-cannery.txt file in a place that is read-write to your webserver user; this is because you can define macros right from slack, and they are saved in this file, which requires a write operation.
+Make sure the permissions on slack-cannery.txt are 666 (-rw-rw-rw-) Obligatory remark: "Muhaha"

-Fourth, set up the slacker.cfg file with the BOT token, the WebHook, and the location where slack-cannery.txt will be kept.
-`slacker.cfg` goes in the same CGI location as `slacker.py`
+Fourth, set up the slacker.cfg file with the BOT token, the WebHook, and the location where slack-cannery.txt will be kept according to the directions within the file. `slacker.cfg` goes in the same CGI location as `slacker.py`, as it is read-only under normal conditions.

 That's it.
 From there on in, things should work.